 - Lactation Room Map

-- Graduate Division: Graduate Division oversees postdoctoral scholar appointments and services and provides a number of centralized resources.
+- Division of Graduate Education: The Division of Graduate Education (DGE) oversees postdoctoral scholar appointments and services and provides a number of centralized resources.
 In particular, postdoctoral scholars facing challenges to their training progress for any reason, should reach out to the Graduate and Postdoctoral Case Managers for assistance and guidance to available resources.
-Graduate Division also provides workshops for postdocs related to navigating your postdoc, financial wellness, diversity and inclusion and other topics.
-Graduate Division is also a co-sponsor of the Postdoctoral Association at UCLA, an excellent postdoc community open to all.
+DGE also provides workshops for postdocs related to navigating your postdoc, financial wellness, diversity and inclusion and other topics.
+DGE is also a co-sponsor of the Postdoctoral Association at UCLA, an excellent postdoc community open to all.

 Leadership, Collaboration, & Project Management

-- Graduate Division: Graduate Division provides two opportunities for postdocs to develop leadership skills.
+- Division of Graduate Education: The Division of Graduate Education (DGE) provides two opportunities for postdocs to develop leadership skills.
 First, through the Postdoctoral Association at UCLA, a postdoc-led organization that develops events and initiatives for postdocs and serves as an advisory body to the campus on postdoctoral issues and concerns.
-Second, Graduate Division hosts the Postdoctoral Scholars Advisory Council, a council of administrators, faculty, and postdoctoral scholars that meets quarterly to discuss and advise on important issues relevant to postdoctoral life at UCLA.
+Second, DGE hosts the Postdoctoral Scholars Advisory Council, a council of administrators, faculty, and postdoctoral scholars that meets quarterly to discuss and advise on important issues relevant to postdoctoral life at UCLA.

 - Graduate Writing Center: The Graduate Writing Center, while focused on graduate students for many of their in-person services, has a number of online resources open to postdoctoral scholars.
 GWC offers access to an archive of fellowship applications and to their online videos of workshops on a variety of topics, including fellowship and grant writing.